Sierpinski (<1K) Multivector Potential Theory

 Quantised Orbits

 There are two natural ways to particularise orbits under a central oscillatory potential f(r).
 The maxima of OSI(r) provide the stablest orbits, while orbits at r satisfying |rf'(r)| = mv2 provide the orbits having a given speed v.
-In particular, v=1 yeilds the lightspeed orbits with inertial mass m regarded as a coulping constant rather than a mass-energy. with a particular speed v orbits which we might
+In particular, v=1 yeilds the lightspeed orbits with inertial mass m regarded as a coulping constant rather than a mass-energy.

 Ring Potential